microsoft/genaiscript/docs/token.md

 # OpenAI or Llama Token

-GPTools will try to find the connection token from various sources:
+GenAIScript will try to find the connection token from various sources:

 -   a `.env` file in your root project.
 -   workspace secrets when using the Visual Studio Code extension